 Also involved in the project are the Informal Settlement Network (the local affiliate of Slum Dwellers International) and the Community Organisation Resource Centre.
 The iShack and the research around sanitation, water and waste is intended to contribute to the knowledge base around informal settlement upgrading.

-Postgraduate students Ms Lauren Tavener-Smith, Mr Andreas Keller and Mr Berry Wessels stayed in Enkanini to collaborate with local residents on the design.
+Postgraduate students Lauren Tavener-Smith, Berry Wessels and Andreas Keller (photographed below) stayed in Enkanini to collaborate with local residents on the design.

 “The materials and design were chosen based on affordability, accessibility and impact on thermal comfort,” says Tavener-Smith, who is doing her PhD in the economics of water and sanitation upgrading in informal settlements.